anshunino/anshunino.github.io/_posts/2022-09-21-RL_Splines.markdown

 Graphical models provide a way to solve for the tracking and segmentation problem simultaneously on the entire video.
 However, it relies on cell candidates generated for each frame.
 Since we want the true segmentation to be within the set of candidates, we perform **over-segmentation** (i.e. we segment too much) to ensure that we obtain more false positives that false negatives (for that we can rule out false positives with the graphical model).
 Deep neural networks can be used to generate such segmentation proposals in a robust and generalisable way.
-For instance, {% cite Falk2019 %} propose a deep learning method for detecting instances of cells in images relying on pixel-wise classification.
+For instance, { Falk2019 %} propose a deep learning method for detecting instances of cells in images relying on pixel-wise classification.
 For that matter we used a U-Net architecture.

 ### What is a U-net ?
-**U-net** is a convolutional neural network first introduced by {% cite RonnebergerFB15 %} for biomedical image segmentation.
+**U-net** is a convolutional neural network first introduced by { RonnebergerFB15 %} for biomedical image segmentation.
 It aims at providing fine pixel classification with low and high scale awareness of the neighboring pixels.
 The network is composed of a contracting path that decreases the image size through **convolution** and **pooling** while increasing the number of channels, and an expansive path that increases the image size through **convolution** and **up-sampling** while decreasing the number of channels.
 The output image scale  is therefore the same as the input. **Skip paths** are also added to link layers  within levels, so that the information capturing fine details can be forwarded to the end of the network without traversing the contracting path.

 <figure>
   <center>
     <img src="{{site.url}}/img/posts/tracking_cells/u-net-architecture.png" alt="Unet Architecture" style="width:100%"/>
-    <figcaption>Structure of a basic U-net {% cite RonnebergerFB15 %}.
+    <figcaption>Structure of a basic U-net { RonnebergerFB15 %}.
 The <b>skip paths</b> are shown in gray</figcaption>
     </center>
 </figure>

 ### Weighted soft-max cross-entropy loss

-We use a Cross entropy loss with soft-max as it is commonly used for classification {% cite Bishop:2006:PRM:1162264 %} and can be written as
+We use a Cross entropy loss with soft-max as it is commonly used for classification { Bishop:2006:PRM:1162264 %} and can be written as

 $$
 l(I) := - \sum_{x\in I}w(x) \log